CER-REC/conditions/app/containers/ViewOne/README.md

 ## CSS Grid Notes

 When `display:grid` is applied to a element, the element becomes block level and participates in the flow.
-Its immediate children are gird items, and follow the layout set by the parent grid.
+Its immediate children are grid items, and follow the layout set by the parent grid.
 A grid is defined by having a grid container which defines the bounds.
 Inside of the grid is 'grid lines' and 'grid tracks'.
 A grid track is the inner portion of a row or column.
 A grid line is just the line that separates tracks.